appscot/sails-orientdb/README.md

 Sails-orientdb aims to work with Waterline v0.10.x and [OrientDB](http://www.orientechnologies.com/orientdb/) v1.7.10 and later.
 While it may work with earlier versions, they are not currently supported, [pull requests are welcome](./CONTRIBUTING.md)!

-From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) sails-orientdb supports `Semantic`, `Queryable`, `Associations` and `Migratable` interfaces.
+From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) sails-orientdb supports `Semantic`, `Queryable`, `Associations`, `Migratable` and `SQL` interfaces.
 Sails-orientdb complies with waterline API and it's used in the same way as other waterline/sails adapters.

 Sails-orientdb connects to OrientDB using [Oriento](https://github.com/codemix/oriento) (OrientDB's official driver).